pusher/cli/README.md

 This is a tool that allows developers access to their Pusher accounts via a command line interface.

-This is an alpha release.
-We recommend using it for non-production apps.
-It may eat your laundry!
+This is a beta release.
+We recommend using it for non-production apps unless otherwise advised.
 We'd appreciate your feedback.

 ## Usage